k-simonyan/NetworkAnalysis-Speech-HealthyAging/README.md

 # NetworkAnalysis_Speech_HealthyAging

-This repository contains analysis scripts for our study on healthy aging effects on the whole-brain speech production network.
+This repository has been moved to https://github.com/simonyanlab/NetworkAnalysis_Speech_HealthyAging.